PSA Birth Certificate: How to Get Yours

 Wait for delivery

-- •Processing: 3-5 business days
+- •Processing: typically a few business days

 - •Track your order online